Education

 Key Findings

-A well-educated and well-trained population is essential for a country’s social and economic well-being.
+A well-educated and well-trained population is essential for a country's social and economic well-being.
 Education plays a key role in providing individuals with the knowledge, skills and competences needed to participate effectively in society and in the economy.
-Most concretely, having a good education greatly improves the likelihood of finding a job and earning enough money.
-Across OECD countries, 83% of people with university-level degrees have a job, compared with just below 56% for those with only a secondary school diploma.
-Lifetime earnings also increase with each level of education.
+Having a good education greatly improves the likelihood of finding a job and earning enough money.
+Latvians can expect to go through 18.2 years of education between the ages of 5 and 39, in line with the OECD average of 18 years.

 But graduation rates, while important, speak little to the quality of education received.
-The OECD’s Programme for International Student Assessment (PISA) reviews the extent to which students have acquired some of the knowledge and skills that are essential for full participation in modern societies.
-In 2009, PISA focused on examining students’ reading ability, skills in maths and level in sciences, as research shows that these skills are more reliable predictors of economic and social well-being than the number of years spent in school.
+The OECD's Programme for International Student Assessment (PISA) reviews the extent to which students have acquired some of the knowledge and skills that are essential for full participation in modern societies.
+In 2018, PISA focused on examining students' reading ability, skills in maths and level in sciences, as research shows that these skills are more reliable predictors of economic and social well-being than the number of years spent in school.

 Better Policies for Better Lives